Decedis/Bitter/README.md

 - [ ] Update providers and hooks such that they assume a user is present
 - [ ] Create CommentFavorites type and database route
 - [ ] Refactor shared or similar `isHeartActive` code between `PostCard` and `CommentCard` components.
+- [ ] Update user state to set the state as the local storage value instead of wiping it every time the app refreshes.
+If this is done, then the user value needs to be validated against the database.
+Username and the Password.